 Dotted through the south-eastern waters of the glimmering Aegean Sea, this collection of 12 islands, surrounded by countless tiny uninhabited ones, is an enticing mix of ancient culture, mesmerising beaches and charming traditional fishing harbours.
-Discover the Greek Islands, unplugged.
+Discover the Dodecanese Islands, unplugged, aboard a private charter yacht.

 Join your charter yacht in Rhodes Town and settle in with a welcome cocktail.
 The island of Rhodes has been inhabited since around 4000BC and has had many different identities and cultures.
 The old town of Rhodes is a UNESCO World Heritage site.
 Visit the Archaeological Museum in the former Knights Hospital.
 Explore the Knights Quarter.
 Walk along the Street of the Knights or simply wander through the maze of twisting alleys and absorb the history.
 Find a typical taverna for your first taste of Greece.